cf-platform-eng/tile-generator/docs/index.md

 ![Overview](img/tilegenerator.png)

-Tile generator takes your software components and a simply configuration file that provides the minimal amount of information to describe and customize your tile.
+Tile generator takes your software components, and a simple configuration file that provides the minimal amount of information to describe and customize your tile.
 It then creates everything that's required to deploy your software into Pivotal Cloud Foundry: